-5.0 Miscellaneous Provisions
+6.0 Miscellaneous Provisions

-This Agreement represents the entire and integrated agreement between the parties.
-This Agreement may be revised upon written agreement of the parties to comply with all administrative, statutory, and OPR Program requirements.
+This Agreement represents the entire and integrated agreement between the Partners.
+This Agreement may be revised upon written agreement of the Partners to comply with all administrative, statutory, and OPR Program requirements.
 This Agreement creates no right, benefit, or trust responsibility, substantive or procedural, enforceable at law or equity.
-The parties shall manage their respective resources and activities in a separate, coordinated, and mutually beneficial manner to meet the purpose of the Agreement.
+The Partners shall manage their respective resources and activities in a separate, coordinated, and mutually beneficial manner to meet the purpose of the

+Agreement.
 If any term or portion of this Agreement is held to be invalid, illegal, or otherwise unenforceable by a court of competent jurisdiction, the remaining provisions of this Agreement shall continue in full force and effect.
-This Agreement may be executed in counterparts and/or by facsimile or other electronic means, and when each party has signed and delivered at least one such counterpart, each counterpart shall be deemed an original, and, when taken together with other signed counterpart, shall constitute one Agreement, which shall be binding upon and effective as to all parties.
+This Agreement may be executed in counterparts and/or by facsimile or other electronic means, and when each Partner has signed and delivered at least one such counterpart, each counterpart shall be deemed an original, and, when taken together with other signed counterpart, shall constitute one Agreement, which shall be binding upon and effective as to all Partners.

-IN WITNESS, WHEREOF, the parties hereto have executed this Agreement on2023.
-Lead Applicant Signature line
+IN WITNESS, WHEREOF, the parties hereto have executed this Agreement on September